 Coddiwompling isn’t living all willy-nilly.
 Coddiwompling is not careless or chaotic.
 Coddiwompling is peaceful and simple.
 Coddiwompling is also very individual: what feels great for you, might not feel great for me.

 She asked him simply “Who do you want to come?”
 I could still hear all the chatter of his thinking and she could too.
 So she asked again “Who do you want to come?”
 He got quiet.
 He knew.
 We all know.
 It’s simple.
-We just have so much thinking about almost everything.
+We just often ignore our inner knowing.

 What do you really want to do?